Cat Ba Island: Vietnam’s Pristine Coastal Wilderness

 Cat Ba Island is an excellent destination for rock climbing.
 The island’s limestone karsts are part of an ancient coral reef, similar to those in Guilin, China, and Krabi, Thailand.

-Cat Ba Climbing offers half-day and full-day tours, suitable for all skill levels.
+Rock climbing Cat Ba offers half-day and full-day tours, suitable for all skill levels.
 The limestone here is beginner-friendly and has natural overhangs, so climbing is often possible, rain or shine.

 Climbing routes are available both inland and in scenic Lan Ha Bay.
 Langur’s Adventures is a top choice for high-quality climbing experiences and safety standards.
 Contact them before your visit to check their offerings.
 They will provide equipment, instruction, and guidance on top-rope climbing techniques.